Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/README.md

 - Sandpit environment implements rudimentary RBAC model.
 - All resources are provisioned in the same subscription.

+:warning: SANDPIT Requires administrative privileges on your Azure Active Directory to be deployed successfully.

 ## Deploying sandpit in Azure DevOps Pipelines

 If you want to deploy the sandpit environment into Azure DevOps pipelines, please go [here](./pipelines/README-pipelines.md).